appium/appium-xcuitest-driver/docs/run-preinstalled-wda.md

 Some 3rd party tools such as [ios-deploy](https://github.com/ios-control/ios-deploy), [go-ios](https://github.com/danielpaulus/go-ios) and [tidevice](https://github.com/alibaba/taobao-iphone-device) can install the built WebDriverAgent package.

-`WebDriverAgentRunner-Runner.app` package may exist in a `derivedDataPath` directory explained in [Real Device Configuration tutorial](real-device-config.md).
+`WebDriverAgentRunner-Runner.app` package may exist in a `derivedDataPath` directory explained in [Real Device Configuration tutorial](./real-device-config.md).
 The `WebDriverAgentRunner-Runner.app` can be installed without xcodebuild with the 3rd party tools.

+## Note

+`appium:webDriverAgentUrl` is prior than `appium:usePreinstalledWDA` since the `appium:webDriverAgentUrl` expects the device under test already has running WebDriverAgent process.